Code Smell Catalog

 Couplers

-A sequence of calls like a.getB().getC().getD().doSomething().
-The code is tightly coupled to the entire navigation path.
+Long chains of method calls like a.getB().getC().getD() that couple the caller to the entire navigation path.